mtaylor91/local-registry/README.md

 # R2 Registry Image

-This repository contains the Dockerfile and Kustomize resources to deploy a private docker registry on kubernetes with Cloudflare R2 as it's backing storage.
+This repository contains the Dockerfile and Kustomize resources to deploy a private docker registry on kubernetes with Cloudflare R2 as its backing storage.

 # Setup